krivanekroman76/DiplomaThesis/README.md

 - For GPU acceleration (optional, for faster processing), install CUDA-compatible versions if you have an NVIDIA GPU (check library docs for Spleeter/Demucs).

 ### Run the Application
+Application is run from `separation_app.py` in the terminal/command promt (command line in IDE).

 1. Ensure the virtual environment is activated, dependecies are installed and you're in the project folder (`cd DiplomaThesis`).